 The Use of Micro Media to Create Fake News

 What is the secret to the success of “fake news”?
-Why do web-users not reject it, even after initial trust it in has failed?
+Why do web-users not reject it, even after initial trust in it has failed?
 Information that is considered fake news can bypass gatekeepers because it offers something fast, immediate, and alternative.
-The process by which a newspaper editorial staff was characterized as a “staff” is disappearing.
+The process by which a newspaper editorial staff was qualified as “staff” is disappearing.
 It is irrelevant in the digital age.
-There are no more checks and balances—they are collapsing because there is no more process.
-There is no process, no filters, no gatekeepers.
-If you distribute it or upload it, then it is information, after all.
+A system of checks and balances has been collapsing because there is no longer a process, and no filters or gatekeepers; after all, if something is distributed or uploaded, it is information.
 The only way to verify what is real and what is fake is to activate automatic logarithms to sift through the enormous amounts of information on a network.
 A system that does not allow for filtering and editing within a specific timeframe would not be capable of doing this.
-It seems that the explanation for the success of fake news lies in some important characteristics of internet use.
-While in terms of the fourth estate, mass media can be characterized as a relatively homogeneous agent that has mutual interests and relationships of checks and balances with the other estates, the fifth estate (web surfers) undermines the balance of power and grants considerable power to both citizens and digital technocrats; however, it has no work routines or practices, no accountability for content, no guiding hand, and no philosophy of “social responsibility” (Dutton, 2009).
+It seems that the explanation for the success of fake news lies in some of the important characteristics of internet use.
+While, in terms of the fourth estate, mass media can be characterized as a relatively homogeneous agent that has mutual interests and relationships of checks and balances with the other estates, the fifth estate (web users) undermines the balance of power and grants considerable advantages to both citizens and digital technocrats; however, it involves no guidelines or practices, no accountability for content, no guiding hand, and no philosophy of “social responsibility” (Dutton, 2009).

-Bottom-up information flow (Bottom-up approach)
+Bottom-up Information Flow (Bottom-up Approach)

-Much of the content on the web is not created/produced by traditional mechanisms of information generation.
-Every web surfer is a potential content creator.
+Much of the content on the web is not created or produced by traditional mechanisms of information generation.
+Every web user is a potential content creator.
 Thus, there is a greater willingness to accept content whose sources are unknown or unclear.
-The transfer of content between web surfers currently occurs in an environment wherein the right of every user to create and distribute content is considered legitimate.
+The transfer of content between web users currently occurs in an environment wherein the right of every user to create and distribute content is considered legitimate.

 Decentralization

 The architecture of the web results in a loss of control and centralization.
-Information that was previously transferred hierarchically, or that was easy to navigate and control, is now subject to other effects and web behaviors that, by their very nature, act according to different criteria that are more suited to “networks” and less to the influence of social agents.
+Information that was previously transferred hierarchically, or that was easy to navigate and control, is now subject to other effects and web behaviors that, by their very nature, operate according to different criteria that are more suited to “networks” and less subject to the influence of social agents.
 Concepts such as “going viral,” memes, and the adoption of innovations and ideas, spread in diverse ways and not necessarily from a single locus of control.
 Is the net interested in truth?
 The net does not give its blessing to a single truth; by its nature it offers alternatives.
 On each central branch, one can find parallel branches and bypasses to private channels that are secret and invisible.

-Remix culture
+Remix Culture

 According to Jenkins (2006), in today’s convergence culture, production, sharing, and distribution are not the domain of a lone source but a mixture of sources.
 Thus, visual and textual content produced and shared on the net is often subject to editing by various sources.
 The duplication and alteration of content is commonplace.
-Textual or visual news content may transform when it is transferred over the net.
-Wikipedia, for example, has a vision of shared editing, and during an event, it is common to see jointly-written news emerging.
+Textual or visual news content may undergo changes as it is transferred over the net.
+Wikipedia, for example, has a vision of shared editing and, during an event, it is common to see jointly-written news emerging.
 Reference to sources like Twitter or blogs has become widespread.
-In times of crisis, gatekeepers fail.
-In times of crisis, there is no opportunity to verify and cross-reference sources.
+In times of crisis, gatekeepers fail and there is no opportunity to verify and cross-reference sources.